Glen Eyrie is undertaking a multi-year upgrade to the Castle to improve our guest experience. Learn more.

 Dates

-Join us this June as some of the most passionate writers and teachers gather in one of the most gorgeous spots on Earth—to help you write . . . better.
+Join us this June.
+Passionate writers and teachers will gather in one of the most gorgeous spots on Earth—to help you write … better.

 Great workshops in the morning.
+An amazing lunch.
 Free time and ample chances for 1-on-1 time with faculty in the afternoons.
-An inspirational keynote at night, followed by time to mingle with other writers and faculty.
+An inspirational keynote at night, followed by some casual time out on the courtyard to mingle with other writers and faculty.
 Come to learn.
 To relax.
 To build connections.
 To write.
 Come to be encouraged and inspired.
-And most of all, to become even more in tune with the Lord . . . and what He wants to do with your writing.
+And most of all, to become even more in tune with the Lord … and what He wants to do with your writing.

 The conference is limited to 40 attendees—by design.
 We don’t want you feeling lost in a crowd.